-Before you start, take the cream cheese out of the fridge a couple of hours ahead of time.
-While this isn’t absolutely necessary, it makes it much easier to mix.
+Before you start, take the cream cheese, sour cream and eggs out of the fridge a couple of hours ahead of time.

-Insert 12 cupcake liners into a 12-cup muffin tin.
+Insert 12 cupcake liners into a 12-cup muffin pan.

 In an electric mixer, beat 1 package of cream cheese until it is smooth (a minute or two).
 You don’t want to leave any lumps.

-Add 1/4 cup sugar and mix until it is well combined.
+Add ¼ cup sugar to the mixing bowl and mix until it is well combined.

 In a small bowl, beat 1 large egg with a fork.
-Then beat it into the cream cheese until it is completely mixed.
+Then add it into the cream cheese and beat until it is completely mixed.